 Greetings poetry lovers!

-And what does poetry have to do with homeopathy?
+While we’re waiting for Alan, I’m sure some of you are wondering what poetry has to do with homeopathy!
 For your information, the latest fad in homeopathy is learning materia medica through poetry!
 Here is my contribution.
 Ahem!

 I Wish I Was A Sulphur